What is Stress Fracture

 - Excessive force through abnormal bone e.g. Osteoporosis

 Stress fractures commonly occur in the weight-bearing bones of the lower leg and foot.
 Track and field athletes are particularly susceptible to stress fractures, but anyone can experience it.

 Commonly occurs at the following sites-

 - Tibia (Shin)

-- Pars intraarticularis (Lower Back – Spondylolysis or Spondylolisthesis)
+- Pars intraarticular (Lower Back – Spondylolysis or Spondylolisthesis)

 The sequences of event that lead to stress fracture are as follows

-This is an overuse injury ⇒ Overtraining/ rapid increase in intensity of training leads to fatigue⇒ fatigued muscles are unable to absorb excessive load ⇒ the excess load/ stress is transferred to bone ⇒ leads to tiny cracks in the bone called stress fracture.
+This is an Overuse injury ⇒ Overtraining/ rapid increase in the intensity of training leads to fatigue⇒ fatigued muscles are unable to absorb excessive load ⇒ the excess load/ stress is transferred to bone ⇒ leads to tiny cracks in the bone called stress fracture.

 Women are more susceptible to stress fractures.
 This can be attributed to a condition called “FEMALE ATHLETE TRIAD”.